imagn002-glitch/Categorizing-Fault-Patterns-in-NEVs/README.md

 # Categorizing-Fault-Patterns-in-NEVs
-Fault Detection in New Energy Vehicles using K-Means clustering methodology.
+Fault Detection in New Energy Vehicles using K-means clustering methodology.

 ## Table of Contents